ISA stands for Individual Savings Account, a tax-efficient savings tool, with a maximum limit on how much a customer can put in each year.

 Where we’re satisfied that a situation arose because of an error you made, we’ll consider whether compensation is appropriate for any financial loss the customer’s likely to incur.

-We may tell you to pay the customer compensation for any trouble and upset that may have been caused through missing out on their ISA allowance because of something you did wrong.
+We may tell you to pay the customer compensation for any distress or inconvenience that may have been caused through missing out on their ISA allowance because of something you did wrong.

 If an ISA manager accepts they got things wrong, HMRC may – in some circumstances – allow the ISA manager to correct the position and reinstate allowances as if the investment had happened as it should.